 (3) The costs of the proceedings must be borne by or paid to and retained by the Commissioner, as the case requires.

-(4) Any amount that the Commissioner becomes liable to pay as a result of the operation of this section is charged to the Consolidated Fund, and the Consolidated Fund is appropriated accordingly.
+(4) Any amount that the Commissioner becomes liable to pay as a result of the operation of this section is charged to the Consolidated Account, and the Consolidated Account is appropriated accordingly.

+[Section 83 amended by No. 77 of 2006 s.
+4.]

 Part 6 — Other matters

 84. Commissioner